For Exclusive Offers & Latest Info: Enter your email!

 Experience Required Low to some

-This is a sample itinerary only showing some of the possible options for the route from Jamaica to New York City.
-Start and endpoints can vary slightly so do check the ‘Date and Prices’ tab for specific details.
-The wind and weather at the time will shape what we can actually do and when.
+This is a sample itinerary only showing some of the possible options for the route from the Caribbean to New York City via the Bahamas.
+The wind and weather at the time will shape the details of the route such as stops and timings.

 We’ll all join the boat in Port Antonio, Jamaica.
 On the northeast corner of the island, this is a charming mess of markets, street vendors and Georgian architecture in various states of disrepair.
 It’s brilliant, full of life and with a tangle of backstreets, browsing goats and super friendly locals.
 Walking past the old houses lining the Titchfield Peninsula, it’s as if you’ve wandered into some old colonial ghost town